bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/mapping_and_rearrangements/mapping.md

 ## Mapping using bwa-mem

-bwa mem is the leading mapping algorithm for Illumina short reads.
+bwa mem is the leading algorithm for mapping short Illumina reads to a reference genome.
 You can read about how it works [here](http://arxiv.org/abs/1303.3997).
 We'll now run bwa mem to map HCC1395 reads to the human reference genome.

-We give bwa mem two FASTQ files, one for the first half of the pair and one for the second half of the pair.
+In the following command we provide bwa with the location of the reference genome we would like to use - we use the human reference genome prepared by the 1000 Genomes project in this exercise - and a FASTQ file containing the paired end reads for the tumour sample.
+In this case the paired end reads are in /interleaved/ format where the two halves of a pair are in consecutive FASTQ records.
 The output file is in the SAM format.
 When mapping a whole-genome sequencing run it will take many hours to run - in this tutorial we'll only use a subset of the reads that will map quickly.

 ```
 bwa mem -t 4 ~/CourseData/CG_data/Module3/human_g1k_v37.fasta ~/CourseData/CG_data/Module3/HCC1395_sample_1.fastq ~/CourseData/CG_data/Module3/HCC1395_sample_2.fastq > sample.sam